mvidner/libyui-submodules-mvidner/README.md

 `git clone --recurse-submodules git@github.com:lslezak/libyui-submodules.git`

-Update all modules:

-`git submodule update --remote`
+This clones the repositories in the detached HEAD state, please run one of the update scripts below to track the branch.

-Faster parallel update:
+Fast parallel update:

 - Use the `fast-update` script (uses plain `xargs`, should work everywhere)
 - Or the `parallel-update` script (requires `gnu_parallel` package,